-At the Orange Conference Special Needs workshop this year, Stephen “Doc” Hunsley, M.D. offered excellent practical pointers on training volunteers and helping kids with autism spectrum disorder (ASD) experience success.
+At the Orange Conference Special Needs workshop, Stephen “Doc” Hunsley, M.D. offered excellent practical pointers on training volunteers for ministry to autistic kids, helping kids with autism spectrum disorder (ASD) experience success.
 He defined ASD as characterized by:

 • Persistent deficits in social communication and social interaction across multiple contexts;